segabl/pd2-sh-complements/README.md

 - Unseen Strike
   - Changed crit damage multiplier to a static 3x multiplier
+  - Basic
-  - Basic: Crit duration 6s → 4s
+    - Crit duration 6s → 4s
+  - Ace
-  - Ace: Crit duration 18s → 12s
+    - Crit duration 18s → 12s

 *The duration for crits is a bit too long, given that part of the skill's description is wrong and you do not lose the bonus on getting hit.*

 ### Fugitive

+#### Gunslinger

+- Desperado
+  - Basic
+    - Now refreshes buff duration on hit
+    - Stack boost is now additive
+    - Duration 10s → 5s

+*Losing the accuracy bonus after a fixed amount of time despite consistently hitting shots didn't really feel good.*
+*Refreshing the buff duration on hit but reducing the base buff duration makes the skill feel better while still providing a good boost to accuracy.*

+- Trigger Happy
+  - Now refreshes buff duration on hit
+  - Stack boost is now additive
+  - Basic
+    - Damage increase 120% → 25%
+    - Max stacks 1 → 4
+  - Ace
+    - Max stacks 1 → 6

+*The Ace version of Trigger happy wasn't really worth it, since all the important stuff was in the basic skill.*
+*Increasing the maximum stack size and moving some of the skill's power to the ace version should improve how this skill plays.*

 #### Revenant

 - Nine Lives
+  - Basic
-  - Basic: Bleedout health increase 50% → 100%
+    - Bleedout health increase 50% → 100%

 *The percentage value for this skill was still stuck in a time were enemies didn't even deal half as much damage and where the murder tactic was non-functional.*
 *Increasing the gained health value should make the basic skill more useful.*